 |You can continue to use your SIM card in the UK after the end of your trip.||The SIM card you buy from Turkey will normally stop working after you return to the UK.|

 For most people, we’d normally recommend roaming on a UK-based SIM card, unless you’re planning an extended trip to Turkey that will last for more than two weeks.
 Alternatively, a SIM card from Turkey might also be more suitable if you’re planning to use lots of data during your trip (more than 4GB).

 Roaming On Your UK SIM Card

 The most straightforward way of using your mobile phone in Turkey is through international roaming on a UK-based SIM card.
 Although you might end up paying a little bit more, there are three major benefits to roaming on a UK-based SIM:

 - You can set it up before you depart.
 There’s no need to find a phone shop on arrival and to negotiate with the staff there when buying and registering your SIM card.
-You’ll also know your phone number in advance, making it easier to stay in touch.
+You’ll also know your phone number in advance, making it easier to stay in touch with others.